heugyy/Domain-adaptation-Melanoma/README.md

-# Domain-adaptation-Melanoma
+# Domain adaptation for skin cancer classification
-Codes for paper: Transfer learning and domain adaptation for skin cancer classification Please cite:
+Please see this paper for more details: Transfer learning and domain adaptation for skin cancer classification

+Please cite:
 @article{gu2019progressive,
   title={Progressive transfer learning and adversarial domain adaptation for cross-domain skin disease classification},